Mayoral elections in South Bend, Indiana: Democratic primary

-Joe Kernan prevailed over several candidates in the Democratic primary.
-Kernan had previously served as City Compttroller from 1980 to 1984.

-Kernan's opponents were James A. Guy II, R. McAlister Ellis Jr., Richard D. Jasinki, and Lester Johnson.
-The race, however, was mainly seen as being between Kernan and Jasinki.
-Jasinki was an incumbent county commissioner.
-The race between the two was ultimately divisive.
+The main two candidates in the Democratic primary were Joe Kernan (the city's former comptroller from 1980 to 1984) and Richard D. Jasinki (an incumbent county commissioner).
+The primary widely being viewed as a race between the two of them, with their campaigns against each other proving heated and divisive.
+In addition to Kernan and Jasinki there were several less-prominent candidates running in the primary, including James A. Guy II, R. McAlister Ellis Jr., and Lester Johnson.
+Kernan prevailed in the primary, receiving 51% of the vote.

-During the race, Kernan distanced himself from incumbent mayor Roger Parent, who he had served under as comptroller during Parent's first term as mayor.
-When asked about Parent at a forum he declared that if elected, "it's going to be Joe Kernan's administration."
-He said he would not include Parent in his administration.
-He declared that the controversial baseball stadium project that was pushed by Parent as problematic, but stated that, now that it was built, the city needed to make the best use of the stadium rather than, "sulk and pout about it for 20 years."

-Jasinki promised that if he was elected, he would present, "a complete change," while arguing that Kernan would present, "four more years of the same government."

-Jasinki opposed further privatizing city services, while Kernan did not take a firm stance on the issue.
+While campaigning for the nomination, Kernan distanced himself from incumbent mayor Roger Parent, whom he had served under as comptroller during Parent's first term as mayor.
+When asked about Parent at a forum, Kernan declared that if elected, "it's going to be Joe Kernan's administration" (as opposed to a continuation of Parent's administration).
+Kernan also promised that as mayor he would not include Parent in his administration.
+Additionally, he declared that the controversial baseball stadium project that had been championed by Parent as problematic, but stated that, since it had already been built, the city now needed to make the best use of the stadium rather than, "sulk and pout about it for 20 years."
+Jasinki promised that if he elected, his mayoral leadership would mark "a complete change" from Parent's administration, and argued that a Kernan mayoralty would contrarily offer, "four more years of the same government."
+Jasinki staked out a position opposing any further privatization of city services, while Kernan did not take a firm stance on the issue.
+Jasinki declined to debate Kernan.

-Kernan won the primary with 51% of the vote.
+Kernan's main campaign message was that the city needed to take action in preparing for its future rather than "sit[ting] back".

+Jasinksi (of Polish-American descent) hoped that his campaign could generate broad turnout and a large number of votes in the areas of the city that had been his primary base of support: West Side precincts in neighborhoods with large Polish-American populations.
+Kernan hoped to counter Jasinksi's ethnic appeal to Polish-American voters by making a public plea the city to unite apart from any ethnic, racial, or religious divisions.

+Kernan received the endorsement of former mayor Peter Nemeth, who had left office years earlier as a popular mayor.
+Nemeth had spent the first several years of his post-mayoralty staying out of city politics, breaking this silence in order to give Kernan what was regarded to be a significant endorsement.

 Republican primary

 Carl Baxmeyer, a city planner, won the Republican nomination, defeating opponents Mike Waite and William C.A.
 Rose Jr. Waite was businessman who had never held public office, and had been original opponent of the stadium.
-Waite had informally withdrawn from the race after his ex-wife was murdered.
+Waite had informally withdrawn from the race after his ex-wife was murdered, but remained on the ballot.